reemsarhan/HiveBox-Project/README.md

 The project includes a GitHub Actions workflow:

-Builds the Docker image.
+1)Builds the Docker image.

-Runs the container.
+2)Runs the container.

-Validates the application version against version.txt.
+3)Validates the application version against version.txt.

-Runs tests to ensure functionality.
+4)Runs tests to ensure functionality.